 A. They range in length from as short as 1″ and going to 7 inches.
 It really just comes down to what you prefer in length while you run.

 Q. How are a pair of split leg shorts different from a pair of v-notch shorts?

 A. They are quite similar.
-The only difference is the that the v-notch seam stops a 1/2 inch from the bottom and features a upside down v shape, where as the split leg is not sewn together at all, the entire length of the leg.
+The only difference is the that the v-notch seam stops a 1/2 inch from the bottom and features an upside down v shape, whereas the split leg is not sewn together at all, the entire length of the leg.
 Instead, a split leg has an overlapping front panel.

 Q. What type of fabric are they typically made of?

 A. Most are made from synthetic or natural fibers.
 This includes synthetic fibers such as polyester, spandex blend or a nylon blend, and a natural fiber such as cotton.

 Q. Is it necessary to have running shorts that provide visibility?